infor-design/enterprise/components/form/form-api.md

 ## readonly

 Make elements in the jQuery selector readonly if they support the prop readonly.
 Or has a readonly method.

-## trackdirty

-Track changes on the inputs passed in the jQuery selector and show a dirty indicator.